 There’s an advanced alternative which is simpler, more versatile, and often cheaper.
 The application of nanotechnology catalytic silica will induce the formation of a hydrogel within the porosity of the concrete.

 How do we incorporate AQURON hydrogels into the construction?

 There are two AQURON treatments which will assist both hydration quality and long-term durability.

 AQURON 300 concrete waterproofing admixture has multiple benefits.
 It is a superior alternative to crystalline admixture technologies and improves ease of handling.
 Improved hydration is just another of its many advantages.
 For more information, here’s a quick overview.

-AQURON 2000 spray-applied treatment is the original and most popular member of the Aquron family.
+AQURON 2000 spray-applied treatment is the original and most popular member of the AQURON family.
 Its curing qualities are equal or superior to 7 days’ water curing (test results available).
 The resulting concrete hydrogel penetrates to 150mm depth, protecting reinforcing steel, immobilising moisture, waterproofing the concrete, and bonus anti-dust hardening benefits are thrown in.
-Every concrete structure could use Aquron 2000.

 And there’s more.
 Oh, there’s more.